luigisbailo/lpc/README.md

 ### Abstract
 The topological properties of latent representations play a critical role in determining the performance of deep neural network classifiers.
 In particular, the emergence of well-separated class embeddings in the latent space has been shown to improve both generalization and robustness.
 In this paper, we propose a method to induce the collapse of latent representations belonging to the same class into a single point, which enhances class separability in the latent space while making the network Lipschitz continuous.
-We demonstrate that this phenomenon, which we call \textit{latent point collapse} (LPC), is achieved by adding a strong $L_2$ penalty on the penultimate-layer representations and is the result of a push-pull tension developed with the cross-entropy loss function.
+We demonstrate that this phenomenon, which we call _latent point collapse_ (LPC), is achieved by adding a strong $L_2$ penalty on the penultimate-layer representations and is the result of a push-pull tension developed with the cross-entropy loss function.
 In addition, we show the practical utility of applying this compressing loss term to the latent representations of a low-dimensional linear penultimate layer.
-LPC can be viewed as a stronger manifestation of \textit{neural collapse} (NC): while NC entails that within-class representations converge around their class means, LPC causes these representations to collapse in absolute value to a single point.
+LPC can be viewed as a stronger manifestation of _neural collapse_ (NC): while NC entails that within-class representations converge around their class means, LPC causes these representations to collapse in absolute value to a single point.
 As a result, the network improvements typically associated with NC—namely better generalization and robustness—are even more pronounced when LPC develops.

 ### Dependencies
 - Python 3.10